 - Identify and train mental health professionals and response staff to provide counseling, triage, outreach, and education during a crisis or emergency.

-- Plan for interpreter services.
+- Plan for interpreter and translation services.

-- Train provider groups including public health nurses, school health professionals, and community support workers, in psychosocial consequences of terrorism and disasters.
+- Train provider groups, including public health nurses, school health professionals, and community support workers in psychosocial consequences of terrorism and disasters.